 Explosion Safety Research Group

-In addition, we are actively responding to government needs for explosives by executing large-scale explosion tests in the field.
-The results obtained are reflected in both creating standards for safe handling techniques of explosives and establishing the formulation of standards for handling internationally hazardous substances through improvement of UN Manual of Tests and Criteria, thereby contributing to the realization of a safe and secure society.
+We also actively respond to the governmental needs for explosives and conduct large-scale field experiments on explosives.
+The results obtained are reflected in the creation of standards for safe explosives handling technology, and are also used to help formulate international standards for the handling of hazardous materials through proposals for UN testing, thereby contributing to the realization of a safe and secure society.

 Development of Methods and Techniques for Evaluating and Mitigating Explosion Effects